badr-abba/badr-abba/README.md

 <h4 align="center">Greetings 👋!
-My name is BadrEddine Abba and I'm a data scientist from Morocco</h4>
+My name is Badr Eddine Abba and I'm a data scientist from Morocco</h4>

 ###